QDucasse/lectern/README.md

 ### 2019 - Patel, Runtime-Programmable Pipelines for Model Checkers on FPGAs
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

-*[08/12/2020]*

-Design of an efficient *instruction-driven runtime-programmable pipeline for model checkers*.
-This pipeline replaces the model-specific pipeline found in prior works that hardwire the target model in FPGA logic.
-High-throughput model checking without requiring synthesis and place-and-route on every model change.

-*FIGURE 1 PRESENTS THE EXPLICIT STATE MODEL CHECKING PROCESSING FLOW*

-The model checker needs to be (1) Fast in execution time (2) Fast in preparation time.
-In order to answer (1), the**FPGASwarm Verification Methodology**  has been chosen.
-To answer (2), an **instruction-driven runtime-programmable pipeline for the successor state generator and the state validator, which support checking different models without RTL changes.**

-To obtain high throughput, each **pipeline must have access to its own BRAMs containing a copy of the instructions**.
-The throughput of the Swarm-based FPGA model is **bound by the BRAM capacity**, a key consideration is to **minimize the footprint of the instruction memory**.

-***Pipeline for the Successor State Generator:*** Each stage takes a different slice of the instruction as its control bits.

-- **Instruction Fetch**: On each cycle, a state vector (along with a PID and ND value) is pushed on the pipeline to generate one successor state.
-The PID is used to get the PC out of the state vector.
-The address of instruction is obtained out of the concatenation of the PID, ND and PC values.

-- **Variable Selection and Constants**: The first slice of the instruction bits is used to load values from the state vector with the address encoded in the instruction, constants are obtained as immediate values.

-- **Pipeline Registers**: The pipeline registers between the variable selection stage and the final store stage have a specific arrangement.
-For the first one there are M registers (number of value selection units), followed by N registers (immediate values from the instruction), then several registers for storing temporary values between the multiple execution stages.

-- **Execute Stages**: Computation is performed by a series of execute stages, each having several parallel ALUs.
-The number of ALUs should be correctly sized to accommodate the target model

-  Each ALU has two operands and one output.
-The first one is fixed and the second is freely selected from the preceding state registers and four read-only constants: *PID, NUMPROC, value 1 and value 0*.
-Each ALU output is restricted to be stored in one of two possible locations.
-Not all ALUs need to load and two types of ALUs are developed: *Normal ALU* and *Load ALU*.
-A 4-bit OP field corresponds to one of the 16 operations available.

-- **Permutation Stage**: The permutation stage sets up appropriate registers for the store unit by moving the calculated values from the execute stages to the correct location for the store unit to use.

-- **Store Stage and PC Updating**: the store stage comprises several store units to update variables in the state vector.
-Each store unit has three inputs from the previous stage: *condition, value and index*.
-If the *condition* is non-0, the variable in the state vector with position *base + index* becomes *value*.

-**Pipeline for the State Validator**: All state vectors require the same validation checks.
-No need for separate instructions for each PID-ND-PC combination.
-The final output of the validator pipeline is a single value, selected from a register in the last execution stage, which indicates whether or not the input state is a **model violation**.
-Note that the **validator DOES NOT consume BRAMs** as it has no instruction memory footprint.

 ---